Job Title: Therapist (Licensed)

 - Good computer knowledge and skills.
 Must be able to use Microsoft Office programs and electronic health record.

 Graduate of an accredited college or university with a Master’s Degree in a Clinical Field.
 Two years of verified, full-time, post-graduate accumulated MH/DD/SA experience providing direct service to the population served.
 NC State licensure as LCSW preferred.
-Other Master’s level licensed professionals may be considered based on acceptance from insurance payers.
+Other Master’s level NC licensed professionals may be considered based on acceptance from insurance payers.
 Clinical experience with children/teens preferred.